 3.1 Invitation to International artists/ facilitators to Nepal

-We are also developing a dedicated international video teaching-learning component to the project: this would provide the opportunity for real time distance teaching-learning to strengthen its international artistic communities outreach/publicity.
+We are also developing a dedicated international video teaching-learning component to the project: this would provide the opportunity for real-time distance teaching-learning to strengthen its international artistic community outreach/publicity.

 The project is intended to have a special international dimension, connecting up international artists in the UK from a range of visual and performing arts via the BAC with the 5 artists, and potential international resident artists/collaborators based at the BAC during the 3 months of the Support Development Camp, and potentially at some of the Community Outreach Camps.
 The symposia would connect to UK and potentially later to other European and international artists and creative individuals to share common themes around activism, equality and empowerment through the arts.

 This feature of the project would provide a valuable international dimension for the work and vision of the artists involved in the project and potential international exposure for the ideas and values their Project work conveys, with the further benefit of connecting international artistic communities for profiling issues and topics around social activism equality and empowerment in Nepal and in the UK/the West.